-Corequisite: LAND 6010 Offered fall semester every year.
+Corequisite: LAND 6010

 EDES-6550 History of the Built Environment I: Landscape.
 3 hours.

 Landscape architecture from ancient times to the present.
 Emphasizes the relationship between landscape architecture and culture, aesthetics, and the environment.
 Students attend three hours of lecture each week and take exams, plus one additional hour of discussion each week dealing with advanced readings in the field.